 Watching a DVD of Jesus Christ Superstar.

-Student whispering to neighbor: "Does he die in the end?"
+Student whispering to neighbour: "Does he die in the end?"

 Student: "In 1845, the Irish people were dying of salvation."